damianhakert/damianhakert.github.io/source/posts/2016-04-22-gitlab-8-7-released.html.md

-GitLab 8.7 improves Issues, makes diffs better to work with, brings better commenting, has 100% more cherries and can now even push to remote repositories out of its own volition*.
+GitLab 8.7 improves Issues, makes diffs better to work with, brings better commenting, has 100% more cherries and can now even push to remote repositories by its own volition[^1].

-This months MVP is Connor Shea.
-Connor has been an incredibly responsive and productive member of the community, working on anything from new features to performance issues up to this very release post.
+This month's MVP is Connor Shea.
+Connor has been an incredibly responsive and productive member of the community, working on anything from new features to performance issues, and even this very release post.

 We also want to thank Ershad Ahmad for his enthusiastic support in the community, both in the forums and on Twitter.
 Thanks Ershad and Connor!

-* _GitLab 8.7 doesn't actually have a mind of its own_
+[^1]: _GitLab 8.7 doesn't actually have a mind of its own._

 <!--more-->